What is Assets Under Management in Mutual Funds?

 A higher asset under management is not necessarily an indication of how the fund is performing.
 The performance of the fund really depends on the decisions taken by the fund manager.
 These decisions include entry and exit strategy for a particular investment, the period of holding, etc.

-While having a huge asset fund allows a manager to take advantage of the ever-changing market opportunities, investors should not only consider the asset under management but also the returns generated by it over a period against its benchmark returns.
+While having a huge asset fund allows a manager to take advantage of the ever-changing market opportunities, investors should not only consider the AUM but also the returns generated by it over a period against its benchmark returns.

 Different fund houses deploy different methods to calculate the asset under management.
 The positive performance of the fund attracts new investment and more assets.
 This leads to an increase in the asset under management of the fund.

-On the other hand, decreased investor inflow, change in market value, redemption by the investor, fund closure, etc. leads to a decrease in the overall value of the assets.
+On the other hand, decreased investor inflow, change in market value, the redemption of mutual funds by the investor, fund closure, etc. leads to a decrease in the overall value of the assets.

-The total value of assets under management keeps fluctuating depending on the market conditions and changes in the value of the portfolio investments.
+The total value of AUM keeps fluctuating depending on the market conditions and changes in the value of the portfolio investments.
 The net changes in the value of the AUM is reflected at the end of each trading day.

 Fund houses levy a management fee on the basis of the asset under management.
 It is a flat rate charged on the total asset fund and is dependent on the number of units that the investor holds.
 These are deducted from the returns of the Mutual Funds and are used to ensure smooth functioning of the fund house and it forms part of the total expense ratio (TER) of the fund.